Wang Xiyu: Grand Slam performance

-Wang became junior world No. 1 on 10 September 2018, right after she won her only singles Grand Slam title at the 2018 US Open, defeating Clara Burel in the final.
-The same year, she finished as quarterfinalist on the Australian Open and French Open and then as semifinalist on Wimbledon, all in singles.
-In doubles, she also has won one Grand Slam title at the 2018 Wimbledon, partnering with Wang Xinyu, and finished as runner-up at the 2017 US Open, alongside Lea Bošković.
-She also reached semifinals at the 2017 French Open and 2018 Australian Open.
-On the ITF Junior Circuit, she has won six singles and eight doubles titles.

-Professional career

-2016–17: First steps
+2016–17: Professional debut

 Wang made her ITF Women's Circuit debut in 2016 at the $10k event in Anning as a wildcard player.
 Despite the loss in her first match, the following week she reached semifinal at the $10k event in the same city.
-In October 2017, she made her WTA main-draw debut at the 2017 Tianjin Open, where she also recorded her first win over Danka Kovinić.
+In October 2017, she made her WTA Tour main-draw debut at the 2017 Tianjin Open, where she also recorded her first win over Danka Kovinić.

 2018: Improvement

 Season of 2018 was her breakthrough.
-In the early season, she reached quarterfinal at the $60k Burnie International, and soon after that she played at the Premier Mandatory Miami Open, but failed to qualify.
+In the early season, she reached quarterfinal at the $60k Burnie International, and soon after, she played at the Premier Mandatory Miami Open but failed to qualify.
 In April, she recorded her first win on the WTA Challenger Tour, defeating Naomi Broady in order to reach second round of the Zhengzhou Open.
 In August, she won her first ITF singles title, defeating Barbora Štefková in the final of $25k event in Nonthaburi.
-She then finished as runner-up at the another $25k event in Nonthaburi and win title at the $25k event in Tsukuba.
-Her last tournament of the season was the Wuhan Open, where she made debut at Premier 5-level tournaments.
+She then finished as runner-up at another $25k event in Nonthaburi and won the title at the $25k event in Tsukuba.
+Her last tournament of the season was the Wuhan Open, where she made her debut at Premier 5-level tournaments.
 There, she recorded a win over wildcard player Bernarda Pera, before she lost in a tense match against Daria Kasatkina.

-2019: Grand Slam debut, top 150 debut
+2019: Major, WTA Premier and top 150 debuts

-Wang reached another quarterfinal at Burnie.
-In March, she made her debut at the Premier Mandatory level tournaments, reaching second round of Miami Open.
-There she also recorded her first win on that level, defeating Monica Puig in the first round.
+Wang reached another quarterfinal at the Burnie International.
+In March, she made her debut at the Premier Mandatory level tournaments as a wildcard, reaching the second round of the Miami Open.
+There, she also recorded her first win on that level, defeating Monica Puig in the first round.
 In April, she reached final at the $25k event in Osaka and one month later won her first bigger title at the $60k event in La Bisbal d'Emporda, defeating Dalma Gálfi in the final.
 In June, she reached quarterfinals at the $100k Manchester Trophy.
 Unlike the first three majors of the year, Wang reached the main draw at the US Open, but lost to Kirsten Flipkens in the first round.
 Later, she had first-round losses at the Wuhan Open and China Open, but ended one round further at the Tianjin Open.